General Conduct Standards

 Penalty3

-Since the University takes such charges seriously, where the results of an investigation reveal a conduct violation complaint of to be frivolous or groundless, the individual having made such a complaint may be subject to disciplinary action.
+Since the University takes such charges seriously, where the results of an investigation reveal a conduct violation complaint to be frivolous or groundless, the individual having made such a complaint may be subject to disciplinary action.

 1